Agentic Copyright Watermarking against Adversarial Evidence Forgery with Purification-Agnostic Curriculum Proxy Learning: Methodology

 \subsection{Adversarial Evidence Forgery}

-Adversarial attacks such as Fast Gradient Signed Method (FGSM)~\cite{Goodfellow2015}, Projected Gradient Descent (PGD)~\cite{Madry2017}, and AutoAttack~\cite{Croce2020} apply small gradient-guided perturbations to the input sample to manipulate the model's prediction~\cite{Szegedy2014,Yuan2019,Akhtar2018}.
-These attack methods can be used to create a set of forged evidence by modifying the image samples in a way that their hash values match the classifier's predictions.
+Adversarial attacks such as Fast Gradient Signed Method (FGSM)~\cite{Goodfellow2015}, Projected Gradient Descent (PGD)~\cite{Madry2017}, and AutoAttack~\cite{Croce2020} apply small gradient-guided perturbations to input samples to manipulate the model's predictions~\cite{Szegedy2014,Yuan2019,Akhtar2018}.
+These attack methods can be used to create a set of forged evidence by modifying image samples in a way that their hash values match the classifier's predictions.
 Additionally, adversarial evidence forgery does not modify the model so that the model's performance is intact.
-Other attacks such as pruning or re-embedding may require additional data and computational resource and may also cause performance drop because the model is modified.
+Other attacks such as pruning or re-embedding may require additional data and computational resources and may also cause performance drop because the model is modified.
 To solve adversarial evidence forgery, we need to incorporate adversarial purification into the verification process as shown in Figure~\ref{fig:attack_defence}.
-While purification can effectively reduce the impact of adversarial perturbations, it also comes with the side effect of lowering the accuracy of true evidence~\cite{Guo2018,Liao2018,Samangouei2018,Song2018,Bao2023}.
+While purification can effectively reduce the impact of adversarial perturbations, it also comes with the side effect of lowering the accuracy in verifying the true evidence~\cite{Guo2018,Liao2018,Samangouei2018,Song2018,Bao2023}.
 While the hash values are still computed from the original images, the predictions are made from the purified images, which may not be correctly predicted as the pre-defined class labels as purification may also introduce a small amount of distortion to the images.